The Seahawks showed a lot of heart against the Steelers, but that didn’t change the heartbreaking outcome

 It was an outcome that in the end was diminished in importance by a scary injury to Seahawks defense end Darrell Taylor that left him motionless on the ground after a running play by Pittsburgh’s Najee Harris in the fourth quarter.

-After several minutes of being attended to by doctors and other medical personnel, Taylor’s was strapped to a stretcher as the entire squad of both teams surrounded him somberly.
+After several minutes of being attended to by doctors and other medical personnel, Taylor was strapped to a stretcher as the entire squad of both teams surrounded him somberly.
 The early reports on Taylor are encouraging, Carroll said after the game — a clear CT scan.
 He was to fly back to Seattle with the team.

 Obviously, Wilson’s importance to the Seahawks should never be taken for granted.
 No matter how mightily they struggle, despite whatever deficiency is most crippling at the moment, the presence of No. 3 always gives them a fighting chance.